God put the Jews in a coma

 Paul seems to be referring to the strategy he mentioned in 11:11, “The intent is to make the Jews jealous enough to want it, too.”

 Bible scholars debate what Paul meant when he talked about the salvation of “all of Israel.”
 Did he mean that all Jews go to heaven?
 Was he talking about the Jewish people in general, allowing for the possibility that some would choose salvation others would not?
 Or was he talking about saving the identity of the Jewish nation of Israel—the physical entity instead of the spiritual?
-In this case, Paul could be talking about Jews scattered around the globe returning to the land that the Bible says God promise to Abraham’s descendants.
+In this case, Paul could be talking about Jews scattered around the globe returning to the land that the Bible says God promised to Abraham’s descendants.

 The Greek word is often translated “Deliverer” or “Savior.”

 Paul uses the word “Zion,” another name for Jerusalem.